Limited polynomials and sendov's conjecture: Critical points of limited polynomials

-\begin{remark} Corollary \ref{inequality 2} is quite suggestive.
-Roughly speaking, it tells us that once a polynomial is $\epsilon$-limited for any $\epsilon>0$, then by neccessity the zeros should be at most within $\epsilon$ distance away from the least zero. \end{remark}
+\begin{remark} The corollary \ref{inequality 2} is quite suggestive.
+Roughly speaking, it tells us that once a polynomial is $\epsilon$-limited for any $\epsilon>0$, the zeros should be at most within $\epsilon$ distance from the least zero. \end{remark}